 Qantas Boeing 737 business class onboard experience

-While current service reductions are in place due to COVID-19, the experience may differ to that described below, but here's what you'd typically expect in Qantas' Boeing 737 business class.
+While current service reductions are in place due to COVID-19, your experience may differ slightly to that described below, but here's what you'd typically expect in Qantas' Boeing 737 business class.

 Qantas Boeing 737 business class dining

 Shorter domestic flights normally offer a single-tray service with a main course, plus sides, snacks and drinks.
 The meals are typically divided into breakfast, lunch, dinner, or refreshments, depending on the time of day.
 The Qantas website shows what type of meal is offered.

 'Refreshment' flights – usually those mid-morning, mid-afternoon and late evening – are usually lighter cafe-style choices such as sandwiches, soups and cheese boxes.